 In the event of a power outage in the winter, you should have a backup heating method.
 We recommend using hot hands (hand warmers) for emergencies and travel.
 These are toxic and should be placed in a sock and knotted shut or placed in one of our deluxe snuggle sacks with a hand warmer pouch built-in.
 In the event you don't have any, put your hedgehog in a fleece snuggle sack or blanket and keep them close to your body until the power is back on.
 Do not use a handwarmer for a hedgehog that has begun a hibernation attempt!

 *Enrichment & Exercise**

-Hedgehogs are not domesticated animals and can drastically change once they're in their new homes ours are simply tamed with positive reinforcement and routine cuddles.
+Hedgehogs are not domesticated animals and can drastically change once they're in their new homes.
+Our babies are simply tamed with positive reinforcement and routine cuddles.
 Hedgehogs require at least 30 minutes of socialization with you every day to bond and stay happy and healthy.
-Hedgehogs can become huffy and even get depressed or anxious and self mutilate if neglected for days and weeks on end at the minimum they should at least be thoroughly examined for injuries every 24 hours.
-While they're first settling in put a worn t-shirt with your scent on it as their only hide for the first months until your baby gets used to your scent and starts to associate your scent with comfort.
-They are very scent oriented and you shouldn't change your hygiene routine during the first two months.
+Hedgehogs can become huffy and even get depressed or anxious and self-mutilate if neglected for days and weeks on end.
+At a minimum, they should at least be thoroughly examined for injuries every 24 hours.
+While they're first settling in, put a worn t-shirt with your scent on it as their only hide for the first months until your baby gets used to your scent and starts to associate it with comfort.
+We do not recommend housing any hedgehogs together as they are solitary, territorial creatures and can fight suddenly for no apparent reason.